Nikolai Fyodorov (philosopher): Biography

 From July 1867 to April 1869 he gave private lessons in Moscow, to Mikhailovsky's children.

-In 1869 he got a job as assistant librarian in Chertkovskaya library, and from 1874 for 25 years he worked as a librarian of the Rumyantsev Museum, in the last years of his life - in the reading room of the Moscow Main Archive of the Ministry of Foreign Affairs.
+In 1869 he got a job as assistant librarian in Chertkovskaya library, and from 1874 for 25 years he worked as a librarian of the Rumyantsev Museum, in the last years of his life – in the reading room of the Moscow Main Archive of the Ministry of Foreign Affairs.
 At the Rumyantsev Museum Fyodorov was the first to compile a systematic catalog of books.
 There after three o'clock in the afternoon (closing time of the museum) and on Sundays there was a discussion club, which was attended by many prominent contemporaries.

 Fyodorov led an ascetic life, tried not to own any property, gave away most of his salary to his "fellows," refused increases in salary, and always walked.

-Fedorov refused to be photographed and would not allow his portrait to be painted. — One image of Fedorov was made secretly by Leonid Pasternak, another was made in 1902 by the artist Sergei Korovin, apparently in absentia.
+Fedorov refused to be photographed and would not allow his portrait to be painted.
+One image of Fedorov was made secretly by Leonid Pasternak; another was made in 1902 by the artist Sergei Korovin, apparently in absentia.

 Fyodorov opposed the idea of property of books and ideas and never published anything during his lifetime.
 His selected articles were printed posthumously with the title Philosophy of the Common Task (also known as Philosophy of Physical Resurrection).

 He died in the winter of 1903 of pneumonia in a shelter for the poor.
 He was buried in the cemetery of the Sorrow Monastery.

-In 1930 as a part of the Soviet Desecration of Graves his grave and all other graves in the monastery were destroyted by the Soviet Union.
+In 1930 as a part of the Soviet Desecration of Graves his grave and all other graves in the monastery were destroyed by the Soviet Union.